 And so I don’t think it’s wrong to consider the “what if” of the next cycle.
 Normalization of interest rates implies normalization of velocity, and there’s just no way to get appreciably higher velocity without higher inflation.
 Higher inflation would probably produce higher interest rates, because however much your expectations about inflation are “anchored” they are likely to become unanchored if inflation of 3%-4% starts to print.
 Higher interest rates could lead to higher velocity, and we have a cocktail for the opposite of the 1980s virtuous interest rate cycle.

 This speculation isn’t destiny, and a lot depends on whether interest rates start to move higher and by how much.
 But there is already starting to be some concern about inflation and the FRBNY’s “Underlying Inflation Gauge” has recently gone to new post-crisis highs (see Chart above, source Bloomberg), so I don’t think it is unreasonable to consider and prepare.
 Because the best case for the next inflation uptick is that it rises a bit and falls back.
 But there are elements in place that support a much worse case, and that is a feedback loop through interest rates and velocity.
-The chances of that outcome are considerably higher than zero.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+The chances of that outcome are considerably higher than zero.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.